Intravenous (IV) Nutrient Therapy

-If you have recent blood tests with you, please bring them to your appointment.
-If you haven’t had blood tests done within the last year, Dr. Shah will often recommend certain blood tests to be done before administering certain nutrients intravenously.
-For example, if you haven’t had liver and kidney function tests done within the last year, you may be required to have these done prior to receiving the ActIVe IV therapy as this formula contains amino acids (this is why new patients require an initial appointment first to review the need for blood tests).
+If you have recent blood tests with you, please bring them to your initial appointment.
+If you haven’t had blood tests done within the last year, Dr. Shah will often recommend certain blood tests to be done before administering an IV.
+For example, if you haven’t had liver and kidney function tests done within the last year, you may be required to have these done prior to receiving any IV therapy (this is why new patients require an initial appointment first to review the need for blood tests).

 The following are the basic blood tests generally recommended: